 Emotional pain is created from limiting decisions that were made from a less mature state of consciousness.
 Staying with an intuitive drawing with loving patience will reveal its messages.
 Once the (younger) limiting story is made conscious, you can make new choices for well-being.

-The Mind Does Not Know How to Heal
+Your Mind Does Not Know How to Heal

 Releasing Emotions Spontaneously Through The Body

-Unresolved emotions can be worked through spontaneously by giving your body permission to do what it needs to do to release old emotional imprints.
 Breathing deeply, making sounds, instinctively shifting your body into different positions, contorting your face, or laying down with arms wide open is often all that is needed for an emotion to release.